 electricity in marginalized areas in an effort to jump start development so that those regions can be at par with other regions in the country.

-As part of his humanitarian work, Senator Moi has taken deep interest in charitable and philanthropic work ranging from school and church support, to offering scholarship to students from underprivileged families.
+As part of his humanitarian work, Hon.
+Moi has taken deep interest in charitable and philanthropic work ranging from school and church support, to offering scholarship to students from underprivileged families.

-Senator Moi has embarked on unmatched philanthropic activities.
+Hon.
+Moi has embarked on unmatched philanthropic activities.
 He spent over KSh100 million to support individuals, churches, health facilities and schools in Baringo County.
-This gift of compassion is a shining path to Senator Moi’s lasting legacy in his belief in the power of assisting the less fortunate in the society to have a brighter tomorrow.
+This gift of compassion is a shining path to Hon.
+Moi’s lasting legacy in his belief in the power of assisting the less fortunate in the society to have a brighter tomorrow.

 sciences, and masonry.
 The beneficiaries were picked from each sub-location in Baringo County.
 This initiative has transformed many lives as over 70 per cent of the beneficiaries are already engaged in gainful employment, thus alleviating poverty.